River Park (Fresno, California): History

 River Park opened in several phases starting in 1996.
 Target and Best Buy anchored the initial phase of the project, which also included Old Navy, Marshalls, OfficeMax, Sports Authority, a JCPenney Home Store, CompUSA, and Linens 'n Things.
 Kohl's opened in 2004, followed by an expansion of the shopping center's lifestyle center The Shops at River Park in 2005.
 This added Gottschalks and REI as additional anchors, along with the existing Home Fabrics (which had replaced Zany Brainy), Borders, and Edwards Cinemas.
 The bankruptcies and subsequent liquidations of CompUSA, Gottschalks, Borders, Linens 'n Things, and Sports Authority left several large boxes in the center, which were filled with an Ashley Furniture (formerly CompUSA), Macy's (formerly Gottschalks), an H&M (formerly Borders), a Buy Buy Baby (formerly Linens 'n Things), and a Dick's Sporting Goods (formerly Sports Authority) respectively.

 JCPenney Home Store closed in August 2017, with a smaller selection of home products being added at the JCPenney department store at nearby Fashion Fair Mall.
 The space is now replaced by Bob's Discount Furniture.

 Romano's Macaroni Grill, an original restaurant to The Marketplace opening in 1998, permanently closed in April 2020 and was demolished the next year.
-In August 2022, Nike signed a lease to open a new 14,000 square foot retail store on the site of the former restaurant, however construction has not yet begun.
+In August 2022, Nike signed a lease to open a new 14,000 square foot retail store on the site of the former restaurant.
+In March 2024, construction was completed and is now open to the public.

 Regal Cinemas fully remodeled the 22 screen Edwards Cinema during the COVID-19 closure period, which had remained unchanged since its opening in 1996.
-Edwards Cinemas Fresno 22 was rebranded and reopened as a 19 screen Regal Cinemas.
+Edwards Cinemas Fresno 22 was rebranded and reopened as a 19 screen Regal Cinemas, known as Regal Fresno Riverpark 19.
 The standalone IMAX theater elsewhere in the center was permanently closed, and a new IMAX auditorium was constructed within the main theater.
-It is unknown what will replace the IMAX theater at this time.
+In 2024, the former IMAX space was reopened as a Kids Empire, a chain of indoor playgrounds.

-In late 2021, Brooks Burgers, opened in River Park where The Hangar shut down.
+The center has seen several store closures since the 2020 COVID-19 pandemic, including Haagen-Dazs, Blaze Pizza, Rubio's Coastal Grill, The Children's Place, Buy Buy Baby, Origins Cosmetics, Sur la Table, Destination Maternity, and Justice, while at the same time gaining Torrid, J. Crew Factory, Sunglass Hut, and several new local restaurants.